About the Alliance

 Leading the nation

-Texas is the #1 wind energy generator in the country, producing ¼ of the national total and nearly 15 percent of all in-state electricity generation.
+Texas is the #1 wind energy generator in the country, producing ¼ of the national total and over 15 percent of all in-state electricity generation.

 If Texas were a country, it would rank #4 in the world in total wind energy generation.